Déployer et exécuter (partie 2)

 }

-function fertilizer(Garden memory gardenPlot) public {
+function fertilizer(Garden memory gardenPlot) public pure returns (uint, string memory) {

 }